Sunday, August 10, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 Share what you're reading!

 If you’re looking to improve your Wi-Fi but on a budget, TP-Link is generally a good brand to consider.
-That is, if you’re not concerned about the potential hardware ban in the US, which has ceased to be a hot topic since the beginning of the year.
+That is, if you can wade through the increasing myriad hardware variants that are close to identical to one another.

 Below are the top five affordable TP-Link Wi-Fi 7 hardware options—routers and mesh systems—that are affordable yet not cheap.
 Pick one, and chances are you won’t be disappointed with its cost-over-performance ratio.